Peripheral Vascular Disease

 PVD is often characterized by a narrowing of the vessels that carry blood to the leg and arm muscles.
 The most common cause is atherosclerosis (the buildup of plaque inside the artery wall).
 Plaque reduces the amount of blood flow to the limbs and decreases the oxygen and nutrients available to the tissue.
 Clots may form on the artery walls, further decreasing the inner size of the vessel and potentially blocking off major arteries.

 Other causes of peripheral vascular disease may include trauma to the arms or legs, irregular anatomy of muscles or ligaments, or infection.
-People with coronary artery (arteries that supply blood to the heart muscle) disease are frequently found to also have peripheral vascular disease.
+Persons with coronary artery (arteries that supply blood to the heart muscle) disease are frequently found to also have peripheral vascular disease.

-What conditions are associated with peripheral vascular disease?
+What are conditions associated with peripheral vascular disease?

-Thrombophlebitis.
-Thrombophlebitis is a blood clot in an inflamed vein, most commonly in the legs, but it can also occur in the arms.
+- thrombophlebitis - a blood clot in an inflamed vein, most commonly in the legs, but it can also occur in the arms.
 The clot can either be close to the skin (superficial thrombophlebitis) or deep within a muscle (deep vein thrombosis).
 It may result from pooling of blood, venous wall injury, and altered blood coagulation.
 Symptoms in the affected extremity include swelling, pain, tenderness, redness, and warmth.

 What are the risk factors for peripheral vascular disease?